MichaelLarocca/blog-michael-jude-larocca/posts/2020/12-20/The_Post-JavaScriptmas_2020_Post.md

 ### The origin of the JavaScriptmas course
 ![Image Discord Advent Calender](img/12-27-20/Advent.png)

-The course originated with a question posted on Scrimba's Discord channel, asking the students if they would be interested in an "JavaScript Challenges Advent Calendar."
+The course originated with a question posted on Scrimba's Discord channel, asking the students if they would be interested in a "JavaScript Challenges Advent Calendar."

 They received an enthusiastic response from their students and then created the course in just three weeks!